Bobby Henon

-Bobby Henon is an American politician.
+Bobby Henon is an American former politician.
 He was a Democratic member of the Philadelphia City Council from 2012 until 2022.

 Political career

-Henon, an electrician by trade, has worked as a steward, sub-foreman and foreman.
-The head of the local chapter of the International Brotherhood of Electrical Workers (IBEW), Johnny Dougherty, eventually named him the chapter's new Political Director, a position from which Henon lobbied various levels of government on legislative issues pertaining to the electrical industry.
+Henon, an electrician by trade, has worked as a steward, sub-foreman, and foreman.
+John "Johnny Doc" Dougherty, the leader of the local chapter of the International Brotherhood of Electrical Workers (IBEW), eventually named him the chapter's new political director, a position from which Henon lobbied various levels of government on legislative issues pertaining to the electrical industry.
 Henon also managed election day operations for endorsed candidates, educated campaign volunteers, and coordinated major campaign events.
 He also served as Chairman of the local’s Political Action Committee, as board member of the Electrical Mechanical Association, and as a delegate to the IBEW International Convention.

-In 2011, he was elected to Philadelphia City Council's Sixth District, succeeding the retiring incumbent Democrat Joan Krajewski.
-Since taking office, Henon has focused on quality of life issues in the 6th District through his Bad Neighbor Initiative, which aims to identify the residents and owners of properties who have received multiple property maintenance code violation notices for ongoing issues like trash; over-grown weeds; high grass; and broken windows, which cause property values to drop, neighborhoods to decline and community morale to fade.
-The 'worst of the worst' owners are issued subpoenas to testify in front of City Council.

-Henon also developed and released the City Hall app, a Philadelphia first-of-its-kind way for residents to interact with City government to report issues from problem properties to potholes.

-Manufacturing was also a key focus during Henon's first term.
-At his urging, Mayor Michael Nutter named a Manufacturing Task Force, of which Henon was named co-chair.
-The task force was charged with studying the current manufacturing sector and making comprehensive recommendations on how it can grow in the Philadelphia region.
-The pursuit grew from his strong family ties to manufacturing and belief in bringing family-sustaining jobs back to Philadelphia's neighborhoods.